renpy/renpy/sphinx/source/config.rst

     must be strings.

-    If the pattern is a string, it is escaped, then prefixed and suffixed with 'r\b' (to indicate it must begin and end at a word boundary), and then compiled into a regular expression.
-When pattern is a string, the replacement is also escaped.
+    If the pattern is a string, it is escaped, then prefixed and suffixed with r'\\b' (to indicate it must begin and end at a word boundary), and then compiled into a regular expression.
+When the pattern is a string, the replacement is also escaped.

-    If pattern is a regular expression, it is used as-is, and the replacement is not escaped.
+    If the pattern is a regular expression, it is used as-is, and the replacement is not escaped.

     The substitutions are performed in the order they are given.
-If a substution matches the string, the match is checed to see if the match is in title case, upper case, or lower case, and if so the corresponding casing is performed on the replacement.
+If a substitution matches the string, the match is checked to see if it is in title case, upper case, or lower case ; and if so the corresponding casing is performed on the replacement.
 Once this is done, the replacement is applied.

     For example::